kktiwa/deckset-presentations/functional_scala_2022_talk/functional_scala_2022.md

 Common data model allowed to write a clean & decoupled pipeline Process more with the compute at your disposal
 Write Small functions from the start that'll organically make it easy to pull out common functionality into core modules

+---
+# Thank You

+To all members of the conference organising team and in particular Ziverge for:

++ providing the opportunity to present
++ managing a conference at this scale